-"You're not on your own — it can be better, it feels like it can't, but you can live a normal life without diabetes."
+"You're not on your own — it can be better, it feels like it can't, but you can live a normal life with diabetes."
 Lynsey

 There are lots of reasons diabulimia may develop.
 It’s often not just down to one thing – it might be a combination of physical, social and mental health problems.
 When you have Type 1, the things you need to do to manage it can play a part in setting off diabulimia, like:

 - the focus on your weight when you go to the clinic

 - having to eat to treat hypos, which can cause weight gain and guilt

 - being constantly aware of carbohydrates or calories in food

 - feeling shame over how you manage your diabetes

 - a bad relationship with your healthcare team

 The term diabulimia may not be well known – but it is a serious problem.